x-motemen/git-pr-release/README.md

 ### `pr-release.branch.staging`

-The branch name that the feature branches are merged into and is going to be merged into the "production branch".
+The branch name that the feature branches are merged into and is going to be merged into the "production" branch.

 Default value: `staging`.